 Notes

-1. I like to buy coconut cream for this recipe, but if you can't find it you can use full fat coconut milk.
+1. I like to buy canned coconut cream for this recipe, but if you can’t find it you can use full fat coconut milk.
 Simply scoop out the thick white part, and leave the liquid in the can.
+You might need a few cans of full fat coconut milk to get enough cream.

 2. May sub coconut sugar for brown sugar if desired, but I prefer brown sugar.